Fast Fitness Results with Coogee Personal Trainers

 Finding ways to lose body weight kilograms and body fat percentage that are as simple as skipping a meal is very difficult because many people find it hard to manage their hunger whilst being in a caloric deficit!

-An easy way to establish meal size is by using sections of your own hand to gauge volume, quantity and amounts.
+Establish meal size is by using sections of your own hand to gauge volume, quantity and amounts.

 We refer to a guzzFit balanced meal as containing 4 portions where 1 portion is an amount the size of your four fingers and 3 portions is an amount the size of your clenched fist.

-To assist you in creating a meal plan to achieve your fitness goals it’s best you read the bullet points below:
+To assist you in creating a meal plan to achieve your fitness goals it’s best that you read the bullet points below:

-• A balanced meal will provide sustenance for at least 3 hours
+• A balanced meal will provide sustenance for at “Least” 3 hours!

-• carry an ingredients list with you when shopping so you get all the items required,
+• Carry an ingredients list with you when shopping so you get all the items required,

-• feel free to have a guilt free day once a week (eating what you want within reason) to help avoid food cravings for the next 6 days of discipline!
+• Feel free to have a guilt free day once a week (eating what you want within reason) to help avoid food cravings for the next 6 days of discipline!

 180 Superfood Protein+ Blend